gianlucagiorgolo/glue-xle/README.md

 # Usage

-You invoke the wrapper with the command `glue-xle` with a single command which must be the filename of the grammar/lexicon.
+You invoke the wrapper with the command `glue-xle` with a single argument which must be the filename of the grammar/lexicon.

 A very very simple grammar is included with the source code.
 So if you are in the `glue-xle` folder you can try the grammar with the following command: